proofxme/automate-jobs/README.md

 ## Contributing 🤝

 We welcome contributions to Automate.Jobs!
 To contribute, simply fork this repository, make your changes, and submit a pull request.
 Please ensure that your changes are well-documented and tested.

 ## License 📝

 Automate.Jobs is licensed under the [MIT License](LICENSE).
 This means that you are free to use, modify, and distribute this software for any purpose, as long as you include a copy of the license and any copyright notices with the code.

 ## Contact 📬

 If you have any questions or feedback about Automate.Jobs, please feel free to contact us at [contact@pox.me](contact@pox.me).
 We'd love to hear from you!

-# Welcome to your CDK TypeScript project

-This is a blank project for CDK development with TypeScript.

-The `cdk.json` file tells the CDK Toolkit how to execute your app.

-## Useful commands

-* `npm run build`   compile typescript to js
-* `npm run watch`   watch for changes and compile
-* `npm run test`    perform the jest unit tests
-* `cdk deploy`      deploy this stack to your default AWS account/region
-* `cdk diff`        compare deployed stack with current state
-* `cdk synth`       emits the synthesized CloudFormation template